 Do you have more questions about enjoying a good glass of wine?
 Contact us at SommEvents.com.

 Does your next corporate event need a new idea?

-A corporate wine event is a fantastic way to host a client retention, customer appreciation, or employee team-building party.
-At SommEvents, we specialize in matching your corporate event with wine.
+A corporate wine event is a fantastic way to host client retention, customer appreciation, or an employee team-building party.
+At some events, we specialize in matching your corporate event with wine.
 Whether it is a wine-tasting class, a wine etiquette class, a winery tour, or a wine-paired meal, SommEvents will make everything better with wine.
 Contact us today and learn how we can help make your event a memorable one…with wine!